 Every year, kids die from heatstroke due to being inadvertently left in a vehicle.
 Always be vigilant when you have kids in your car.
 You can leave yourself reminders that they are in there, like a toy on the front seat or on your purse.
 That way, you will have a physical reminder to always check the backseat before heading off to get groceries.
 You should also aim to keep kids away from playing in or near cars, as it can increase their chances of getting struck by one backing up.

 With proper caution and attentiveness, you can improve your child’s safety in and around vehicles.
 Having a growth mindset will help you learn to cross your t’s and dot your i’s more consistently, and properly using harnesses will help reduce injuries during a car crash.
 However, if you or your child gets injured in a car crash, consider getting legal help with your personal injury claim.

 The attorneys at The Law Office of Fredson Statmore Bitterman in New Jersey have more than 50 years of experience helping clients who have been injured in a car crash.
 We will work hard on your behalf so that you get the compensation you justly deserve.
-You can send us a message online or get in touch with us at (973) 777-8600.
+You can send us a message online to get in touch with us.
 Call now!